jcraigk/phishin/README.md

 ## Importing Audio

 To import a new show or replace an existing one, name the MP3s according to the import format (`I 01 Harry Hood.mp3`) and place them in a folder named by date (`2018-08-12`).
-Place this folder in `/content/import` (as seen from the app container) and run the following command from within the container (`docker exec -it <container> /bin/bash`):
+Place this folder in `/content/import` (as seen from the app container) and run the following command from within the container (`docker-compose exec app bash`):

 ```bash
 rails shows:import